GuidoDipietro/FMC/README.md

   This does the same but by partitioning the set on chunks of size S.
   <br><br><img src="misc/program_caps/odd-even-sequential.PNG" width=650><br><br>
 - **moreplots.py**
-  Ugly scatter plot with best-fit line, my first attempt at visualizing data here.
+  Ugly scatter plot with best-fit regression line, my first attempt at visualizing data here.
 - **FMCavg100.py** and **FMCavg100SessionGetter.py**
   I have no idea what these do, I'm keeping them in case I remember some day.